slavabzb/slava.bz/_drafts/are-you-smart-enough-to-work-in-yandex.markdown

     return previous
 ```

 This algorithm makes changes *in-place*, i.e. it modifies an existing list.
-We can accept such behaviour for the sake of taking O(n) time and requiring no additional memory.
+We can accept such behaviour for the sake of taking O(n) time and requiring O(1) additional memory.

 ## Sum of diagonals